MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

        ![Add text](media/add-text.PNG "Add text")

        > [!NOTE]
        > If you’re not happy with the picture, select **Replace** to redo the capture or select a different picture from your camera roll.
-When you select **Replace**, any text you entered will be retained, but inking will be lost.
+When you select **Replace**, any text you entered is retained, but inking is lost.

 ## View the notes attached to a model